English Monarchs Series Publishers

 • Methuen (7 titles) [12 books in total for this publishing house]

-• Yale - published simultaneously in the UK and USA but a US publisher.
+• Yale - published simultaneously in the UK and USA.
+See below.

 In the United States: